 - Driver fitness: Recorded incidents when a driver did not have a valid CDL or medical card or is otherwise unqualified to drive

 - Hazardous materials compliance: Cases where commercial operators did not handle, label or transport hazardous materials according to regulations

 - HOS compliance: Instances when drivers did not maintain records of duty status, according to regulations, or exceeded HOS driving requirements

-- Vehicle maintenance: Documented instances of the commercial operator's failures to secure loads; repair faulty brakes, lights, and other systems; or maintain vehicles
+- Vehicle maintenance: Documented instances of the commercial operator's failures to secure loads; repair faulty brakes, lights, and other systems; or reduce maintenance costs

 Commercial operators receive a CSA score for each category, calculated from 0 to 100 on a percentile scale (0 is the best score).
 The FMCSA sets specific intervention thresholds for each category to identify high-risk commercial operators and determine when to assign investigators.